 The authorized share capital of the Company consists of an unlimited number of common shares, an unlimited number of Class I preferred shares issuable in series and an unlimited number of Class II preferred shares issuable in series, in each case without nominal or par value.
-As at December 31, 2020, 62,295,441 common shares were issued and outstanding and no Class I or Class II preferred shares were issued and outstanding and no Class I or Class II preferred shares were issued and outstanding.
+On December 31, 2023, 60,388,426 common shares were issued and outstanding and no Class I or Class II preferred shares were issued and outstanding.